 Best For

-Sellers monitoring competitor prices, businesses tracking supplier costs, power users who want data in their own systems, anyone tracking more than just the headline price.
-You can use the same approach to track Best Buy prices and Walmart prices alongside Amazon.
-PageCrawl also supports cross-retailer price comparison, automatically grouping the same product across Amazon, Walmart, and other stores so you can see which retailer has the best price at a glance.
+Sellers monitoring competitor prices, businesses tracking supplier costs, power users who want data in their own systems, anyone tracking more than the headline price, even bettors watching sportsbook line movements for a threshold to cross.
+The same approach works for Best Buy, Walmart, and Target prices, and cross-retailer price comparison groups the same product across stores so you can see which retailer is cheapest at a glance.

-For developers who want full control, you can build your own Amazon price tracker.
+Can you build your own Amazon price tracker?

 Basic Approach